Chaffey Titans

 Chaffey Titans Rugby League Football Club is an Australian rugby league football club based in Mildura, Victoria.
 They conduct teams for junior, senior and women tag teams.

-They won their inaugural premiership in 2012 defeating Sunraysia Rabbitohs 34-26.
+They won their first match of the 2012 season in the Sunraysia Rugby League defeating Sunraysia Rabbitohs 34–26.

-The following year 2013, they won their second premiership against Mildura Tigers narrowly winning 22-20.
+The following year 2013, they won the premiership against Mildura Tigers narrowly winning 22–20.
+They reached the final again in 2015, but lost 22–16 to Robinvale Storm.

+In 2017, they won their second premiership when they defeated Mildura Tigers 14–12.